-Warrior & Warrior AC VS Competing Hospital Warming Solutions
+Warrior AC & Warrior lite AC VS Other Hospital Warming Solutions

 - Standard: 150 ml/min